-The Twentieth Annual Community Dinner was Sunday, April 30, 2017 at 1 PM in the McDougle School Cafetorium, 900 Old Fayetteville Rd. in Chapel Hill.
+The Twenty-first Annual Community Dinner will be Sunday, April 29, 2018 at 1 PM in the McDougle School Cafetorium, 900 Old Fayetteville Rd. in Chapel Hill.
 The Community Dinner is a community building event, crossing economic, racial, religious and ethnic barriers and presenting a wealth of wonderful, culturally diverse food and entertainment from our own community.
 In 2014 The Community Dinner was a winner of a National League of Cities Award for Cultural Diversity.

 A large number of the tickets for the dinner are distributed to people who might not otherwise be able to afford to attend.
 You can feed a family of four with a $22 donation by giving online today!
 First, create an account on the Orange County website.
 Then go to the donate page.
 Under "Select a Fund" in the dropdown menu, scroll down and select "Community Dinner."

 We have three levels of support for the dinner, Platinum at $500, Gold at $200, and Silver at $100.
 We have placemat ads available to local merchants who would like to support the dinner.
 This year we have a raffle with loads of great prizes from local businesses.
 Raffle ticket prices are $1 apiece or 3 for $2.

 Tickets are $8.00 for adults & $3.00 for kids and are available at Mama Dip's Kitchen, Orange County Public Library in Hillsborough, Carrboro Cybrary in the Century Center, Carrboro Branch Library at McDougle Middle School, Townsend Bertram Company in Carr Mill, and FRANK Gallery in Chapel Hill.
 We will have a limited number available at the door.